guidefari/here_hugo/content/book/elegant-puzzle.md

 Also see:
 - [Good strategy, Bad strategy](https://jlzych.com/2018/06/27/notes-from-good-strategy-bad-strategy/).
 This book's one's been on my reading list for a while.
 - [Writing strategies & visions](https://lethain.com/strategies-visions)

+# Metrics & baselines

+> There is a moment in every company’s growth when top-level planning shifts from discussing specific projects to talking about goals.
+This happens recursively across each scope of leadership, as areas of accountability become too broad or complex for their leaders to consistently understand every project’s details

+- Bad goals are indistinguishable from numbers. e.g: "our p50 build time will be below 50 seconds"
+- Good goals are a composition of 4 kinds of numbers
+  - Target
+  - Baseline: to identify where we are today
+  - Trend: to describe the current velocity
+  - Timeframe: to set bounds for the change
+- Revised, that first goal would look like this "Our target build time is 30 seconds, compared to our current baseline of 50 seconds.
+Last quarter, we saw build times go from 40 seconds to our current baseline.
+We aim to achieve this improvement within the next quarter."

+> The two tests of an effective goal are whether someone who doesn’t know much about an area can get a feel for a goal’s degree of difficulty, and whether afterward they can evaluate if it was successfully achieved